yutoby/yutoby.github.io/_pages/about.md

 Under the guidance of Prof. Tsung-Te Liu, I worked on energy-efficient keyword spotting accelerators.
 With Prof. An-Yeu Wu, I research on energy-aware pruning for non-volatile memory-based computing-in-memory architecture for vision transformers, along with retraining-free constraint-aware token pruning for vision transformers.
 During an internship at the Industrial Technology Research Institute, I explored event-based spiking neural network processors.

-Currently, I am actively seeking admission to a Ph.D. program for the Fall of 2024.
+Currently, I am actively seeking a Ph.D. program for the Fall of 2024.

 Publication
 ---
+Retraining-free Constraint-aware Token Pruning for Vision Transformer on Edge Devices _Yun-Chia Yu*_, Mao-Chi Weng*, Ming-Guang Lin, An-Yue Wu

 Projects
 ---